MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-evaluate-deploy.md

 ---
-title: "Part 2: Evaluate and deploy chat appplication with the prompt flow SDK"
+title: "Part 3: Evaluate and deploy chat app with the prompt flow SDK"
 titleSuffix: Azure AI Studio
 description: Evaluate and deploy a custom chat app with the prompt flow SDK.
 This tutorial is part 3 of a 3-part tutorial series.
 manager: scottpolly